apache/axis-axis2-java-core/release-docs/readme-files/README-docs.txt

 1. xdocs
 2. javadocs

-xdocs directory contain all documentation, tutorials etc. related to this Axis2 release.
+xdocs directory contains all the documentation, tutorials etc. related to this Axis2 release, and are available online as well.

 javadocs directory contains all the Javadoc API documentation of the standard Axis2 Release.